-You can switch between various branches of your project very easily by using the checkout command.
-It is one of the most used git commands you’ll use during software development.
+You can easily switch between various branches of your project using the checkout command.
+It is one of the most used git commands during software development.
 Take a quick look at the next example to see how this works.

 $ git checkout new-feature

 This command will notify you that the branch has been switched successfully.
 You can also verify this using the git branch command shown earlier.

 When you successfully develop new features, you want them to be added to the git master branch.
 Once this is done, you can go and remove that branch completely.
 The